srijan-paul/srijan-paul.github.io/src/content/now/index.md

 </video>

 On the side, I've also begun a rewrite of my [SSG](https://github.com/srijan-paul/bark).
-Its will still be small, but have *just* enough build-time features that I can avoid bundling JavaScript with this website.
+It will still be small, but have *just* enough build-time features so that I can avoid bundling JavaScript with this website.

 ### Reading